Campaign Signs

 Where Can I File a Complaint About Signs?

-The Leon County Supervisor of Elections Office has only limited authority regarding campaign signs.
+The Elections Office has only limited authority regarding campaign signs.
 Florida law prohibits solicitation, including the placement of campaign signs, within 150 feet of an Early Voting site, Election Day polling place, or Secure Ballot Intake Station, when voting is occurring.
 Election workers will remove campaign signs from the no-solicitation zone.
-The Elections Office does not have the authority to remove signs outside the no-solicitation zone.
-If you have a complaint regarding the placement of a campaign sign, please contact the City of Tallahassee or Leon County code enforcement office.

-• City of Tallahassee Code Enforcement Office: (850) 891-7007
+• Sign within city limits: City of Tallahassee Code Enforcement Office: (850) 891-7007

-• Leon County Compliance program: (850) 606-1300
+• Sign outside city limits: Leon County Compliance Program: (850) 606-1300

 Campaign Sign Recycling Program